Welcome to Class 3

 Science:

-The focus of this term will be addition and subtraction.
-We will be ensuring that the children have a good grasp of these areas so that we are able to progressively build on their knowledge and understanding.
+The focus for this term will be to revisit fractions and think about the whole number, adding and subtracting fractions.
+The children will consolidate their understanding of the key vocabulary numerator and denominator.
+Following this fractiosn unit we will also cover, time, shape and statistics.
+It sure will be a busy term!
+As always, we will be ensuring that the children have a good grasp of these areas so that we are able to progressively build on their knowledge and understanding.
 We will use manipulatives where necessary to help children to understand and will follow the ‘Maths Mastery’ approach to learning.
 We are keen that the children have a solid foundation in-order to build upon.
-As ever, times tables will have an important role to play in ensuring your child feels confident in number.
+As ever, times tables continue to have an important role to play in ensuring your child feels confident in number.
 We will be focussing on fluency in recounting times tables and have regular activities to encourage participation and home learning.

 English: